A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: The Anschaulich Content of Quantum Entanglement

 An interesting point for our analysis of quantum entanglement is the way in which the correlations of teams are built up.
 The process through which a team learns how to play together; or in other words, to ``play as a team''.
 This means nothing else than to conform actions in a completely correlated manner, as a unity, as an individual.
 The answer to this question is obvious for anyone who has played a sport: you get more correlated by simply playing together, by training, by interacting through long periods of time.
 The more a team practices together, the more it will be able to correlate in an adequate manner the relations between the different aggregates of powers the team is composed of.
 The more a team trains together, the more they interact, the better they will correlate the actual effectuations of powers the day of the game.
 The interaction between the players creates something which we could also call ``entanglement''; i.e., a potential coding of possible moves of players within the football field.

 The first type of relation is a {\it definite potential coding} which involves the preparation of very specific moves within determined situations.
 These are called in Argentine ``jugadas preparadas'' ---which translated means ``prepared moves''.
 Moves prepared in order to deal with corner kicks or free kicks near scoring positions.
 But there is a much more interesting type of potential correlation to which football fans ---at least in Argentina--- call ``juegan de memoria'', which means that players are able ``to play by heart''.
-And this is the idea behind what we mean by {\it intensive potential coding}.
+And this is the idea that captures what we mean by {\it intensive potential coding}.
 Intuitively, it means that some teams are so good in playing together that they act in a completely correlated manner, and this is a kind of non-local behavior.
 The entanglement of the powers of Messi, Suarez and Neymar gets more correlated the more the players interrelate, the more they practice together, the more they know each other.
 It is only then, that they can acquire an entangled relationship in which they are able to produce interrelated actions without a previous written plan.
 For example, when Messi goes to the left, Suarez already knows that he has to go to the right.
 When Neymar attacks by the left, Messi knows he has to go to the center.
 The performances that we, football fans, witness every Sunday are highly correlated actions which are not written beforehand.
 Most of these actions, unlike the case of U.S. football, are not previously determined.
 The intensive potential coding implies a truly potential correlated aggregate of actions which are not written anywhere.
+It is like a dance of powers coming into action.
 And this is why there is a lot of ``instant creation'' within the football field.
-And also, why football is so interesting.
+And also, why football is so interesting to some sensibilities.
 It is also interesting to notice that the analysis of potential coding does not require effective actualizations.
-We know that the national team of Argentina and Brazil are better football teams that those of Australia or New Zeland.
-But this does not mean that Argentina and Brazil will always beat Australia and New Zeland.
+We know that the national team of Argentina and Brazil are better football teams that those of Australia and New Zeland.
+But this does not mean that Argentina and Brazil will always beat Australia and New Zeland in the field.